 Students must earn a minimum of 28 Honors points by successfully completing course credits or documenting extracurricular contracts and co-curricular activities, as outlined below:

-Honors Core Course Requirements — 9 points, typically begun in the first year
+Honors Core Course Requirements — 9 points recommended, typically begun in the first year

-Practical Application Requirements — 9 points, typically in the second and third years
+Practical Application Requirements — 9-12 points recommended, typically in the second and third years

 Students may complete any combination of the following: